 Home | Scholarships and Bursaries

-Tormead offers a range of Academic, All Rounder, Art, Music and Sport Scholarships to existing pupils and to external candidates.
+Tormead offers a range of Academic, All Rounder, Art, Drama, Music and Sport Scholarships to existing pupils and to external candidates.
 These are worth up to 10% of the current tuition fees.
 Additionally, Music Scholarships cover the cost of tuition in one instrument, provided that tuition is taken at Tormead.
 The cost of tuition in a second instrument is also covered where tuition is taken at school in one of the instruments within our Endangered Instrument Scheme: Oboe, Bassoon, Double Bass, French Horn, and Trombone.
 A Music Exhibition may also be awarded which does not result in a reduction in school fees but which does cover the cost of music tuition at Tormead in one instrument, or two if the second is included in the Endangered Instrument Scheme.

 The number of scholarships awarded each year is at the discretion of the Headmistress and will reflect the calibre of the candidates who have applied.
 All scholarships are reviewed annually and are tenable for the whole of a girl’s time at Tormead, subject to our satisfaction with her overall effort and attitude towards her studies.
 Award-holders are expected to remain at Tormead until they have completed their A Level examinations and to make a significant contribution to school life.